monizb/hacktoberfest-swag-list/README.md

 1) Go to the swag list JSON file: https://github.com/monizb/hacktoberfest-swag-list/blob/main/src/list.json

-2) Look for the firs tletter of the organization which is gicving this swag: For example let's take **TEST COMPANY** as an example, we will open the corresponding array and add an object to it as follows:
+2) Look for the first letter of the organization which is giving this swag: For example let's take **TEST COMPANY** as an example, we will open the corresponding array and add an object to it as follows:

 ```
     ....